Access to Justice: Supporting the Rule of Law and Transitional Justice

 - Website for the FLA Network developed and launched;

-- Provide further assistance for the development of free legal aid legislation at all governmental levels and advocate for the adoption of the state-level law;
+- Provide further assistance for the development of free legal aid legislation at the remaining two governmental levels (FBiH level and Central Bosnia Canton);

 - Support the establishment of three new Free Legal Aid Agencies and strengthen existing FLA providers in terms of facilities and equipment;